vistadataproject/documents/Submissions/README.md

 Format | Detail
 --- | ---
 MD | Markdown.
-Industry standard for web-based real-time creation, collaboration and version-control of documents. <br> __Required format for all project documentation.__  See  [Introduction to Markdown](/intro_to_markdown.md)
+Industry standard for web-based real-time creation, collaboration and version-control of documents. __Required format for all project documentation.__  See  [Introduction to Markdown](/intro_to_markdown.md)
 PDF | Portable Document Format.
 A fixed, non-editable, non-web format. <br> __For legacy, fixed, and historical documents only.__
 HTML | Hypertext Markup Language.
 A static, read-only web browser viewer format.
 Date | YYYY-MM-DD